OpenSocket/socketcluster-client-ruby/README.md

     socket.connect
 ```

-- To disable Automatic Reconnection
+- To disable automatic reconnection to server

 ```ruby
     # This will disable reconnection to socketcluster-server